bcgov/wordpress-document-repository/CSV_BULK_UPLOAD_README.md

 ### Common Issues

 **Documents Not Found**
-- Check if document titles in CSV match exactly with existing document titles (including case)
+- Check if filenames in the "name" column match exactly with existing attachment filenames (without extension)
 - Verify documents exist and are published
-- Check for extra spaces or special characters in titles
+- The "name" column should contain the filename without extension (e.g., "annual-report-2024" for "annual-report-2024.pdf")
+- Use the "Export to CSV" feature to see the correct filename format for your documents

 **Metadata Not Applied**
 - Ensure column names match metadata field IDs exactly